Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel Solution

 How to Calculate Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel?

-Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel calculator uses Cross-Sectional Area = (Hydraulic mean depth*Wetted Perimeter) to calculate the Cross-Sectional Area, The Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel is the area of a two-dimensional shape that is obtained when a three-dimensional object - such as a cylinder - is sliced perpendicular to some specified axis at a point.
-Cross-Sectional Area is denoted by Acs symbol.
+Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel calculator uses Wetted Area = (Hydraulic Mean Depth*Wetted Perimeter) to calculate the Wetted Area, The Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel is defined as the cross-sectional area of the flow in contact with the channel's boundary, essential for flow analysis.
+Wetted Area is denoted by Aw symbol.

 How to calculate Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel using this online calculator?
-To use this online calculator for Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel, enter Hydraulic mean depth (m) & Wetted Perimeter (P) and hit the calculate button.
-Here is how the Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel calculation can be explained with given input values -> 800 = (10*80).
+To use this online calculator for Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel, enter Hydraulic Mean Depth (m) & Wetted Perimeter (Pw) and hit the calculate button.
+Here is how the Cross Sectional Area of Flow given Hydraulic Mean Radius of Channel calculation can be explained with given input values -> 120 = (10*12).

 FAQ